Maynilad Water Services: History

-In late 2019, leading figures Manny Pangilinan of Maynilad along with Jaime Augusto Zobel de Ayala of Ayala Corporation-led Manila Water (MWC), were then threatened of arrest by President Rodrigo Duterte due to accusations of syndicated estafa, economic sabotage, among others.
+In late 2019, leading figures Manny Pangilinan of Maynilad along with Jaime Augusto Zóbel de Ayala of then Ayala Corporation-led Manila Water (MWC), were then threatened of arrest by President Rodrigo Duterte due to accusations of syndicated estafa, economic sabotage, among others.
 This was after MWC won a tariff-related international arbitration against the government.
 The sequence of events resulted to the renegotation of contracts and for Maynilad's part, culminating to enactment of Republic Act No. 11600.
-As part of the franchise grant conditions, as passed by the Congress of the Philippines and concurred by the Duterte, it has to be publicly listed in the local bourse on or before January 2027.

-On November 7, 2025, Maynilad became a publicly listed company.
+As part of the franchise grant conditions, as passed by the Congress of the Philippines and concurred by Duterte, it had to be publicly listed in the local bourse on or before January 2027.
+It eventually listed on November 7, 2025, more than a year ahead of the deadline.

-Water Source
+Water source

 Angat Dam is the main source of water for Metro Manila.
 It supplies about 90 percent of raw water requirements for Metro Manila through the facilities of the Metropolitan Waterworks and Sewerage System.
 Maynilad is sourcing its more than 90 percent raw water supply requirement from Angat Dam.

 Laguna de Bay is another source of water for Maynilad, mainly serving Muntinlupa and Cavite.

 Laguna Lake Drinking Water Treatment Plant

 On December 15, 2023, President Bongbong Marcos, assisted by Maynilad president and CEO Ramoncito Fernandez, MWSS administrator, Leonor Cleofas and Manuel Pangilinan inaugurated MWS’ Poblacion Water Treatment Plant in Muntinlupa.
 The operation and maintenance of the Laguna Lake Drinking Water Treatment Plant was awarded by MWS to Acciona, CEO José Díaz-Caneja, and D.M Consulting Inc.-DMCI Holdings, Inc. It will process 150 e6L of drinking water a day from Laguna de Bay.
-On April 15, 2024, it won the “Water Project of the Year” in the London Global Water Awards by Global Water Summit.
+On April 15, 2024, it won the "Water Project of the Year" in the London Global Water Awards by Global Water Summit.